 The London Film Museum is a museum dedicated to the British film industry.
 It exhibits original props, costumes and sets from feature films created and filmed in the UK.
 There is an exhibit on how films are made, costumes and props from British films, ‘Little Nellie’ from You Only Live Twice, and the original Superman meteor.
 There is also an exhibit explaining how films are made with the chance to talk to those involved.

 St Paul’s Church

 St. Paul’s is considered the Actors Church thanks to a long association with the theatre district.
-In 1662 the first ever Punch and Judy Show was staged here and even today still takes place every May.
-There are memorial placques dedicated to Boris Karloff, Vivien Leigh, Charlie Chaplin and Nowel Coward.
+In 1662 the first-ever Punch and Judy Show was staged here and even today still takes place every May.
+There are memorial plaques dedicated to Boris Karloff, Vivien Leigh, Charlie Chaplin and Nowel Coward.

 Thomas Neale laid the area out in triangles to maximize the number of rentals available and attract affluent residents.